 Stem Cell Treatment

-Chronic inflammation of the iliopsoas muscles or tendons may be injected with Platelet Rich Plasma (PRP), with or without stem cells, to reduce the inflammation and restart healing.
+Chronic inflammation of the dog iliopsoas muscles or tendons may be injected with Platelet Rich Plasma (PRP), with or without stem cells, to reduce the inflammation and restart healing.
 Stem cell can be injected into the muscles of the hip (groin muscles), thereby, reducing pain and restoring movement in your dog.

-Rehabilitation and conditioning are the keys to treating and preventing iliopsoas muscle injury.
+Rehabilitation and conditioning are the keys to treating and preventing iliopsoas muscle injury in dogs.
 Therapy includes a combination of therapeutic exercises and cold laser treatments.
 Treating the inflammation with cold laser therapy, stretching, massage and trigger point release are all modalities used, depending on the case.
 Physical therapy includes core strengthening (using therapy balls), teaching doggy planks and sit ups.
 Obstacle courses that include crawling under chairs and through tunnels is an excellent core exercise as well.
 Walking backwards and zig zag hill walking helps with the hip flexors.